NVIDIAGameWorks/toolkit-remix/docs/howto/bestpractices.md

 │ ├ materials
 ```

 It might be helpful to create a desktop shortcut to this rtx-remix folder and rename that shortcut to your preferred project name.
-You will need to create a “mods” folder inside this rtx-remix folder.
 You may also want to create a project folder to contain the files you’ll be working on.

 ## Organizing Your Captures